Data shows the retiring generation lacks retirement preparation, and many have not saved enough, particularly women.

 Working with a professional can help alleviate financial insecurity through better preparation based on your individual goals.
 There are several retirement vehicles you should be aware of as you consider your retirement options:

-- 403(b) – a retirement plan offered through some tax-exempt organizations
+- 403(b) plan – a retirement savings plan offered by some tax-exempt organizations that operates similar to a 401(k) plan.

 Generate income using assets and investments